NxPKG/khulnasoft-docs/content/support/Account Management & Billing/Account Privacy and Security/Understanding SameSite cookie interaction with Cloudflare.md

 When a visitor solves a [challenge](/firewall/cf-firewall-rules/cloudflare-challenges/) presented due to a [WAF custom rule](/waf/custom-rules/) or an [IP Access rule](/waf/tools/ip-access-rules/), a `cf_clearance` cookie is set in the client browser.
 The `cf_clearance` cookie has a default lifetime of 30 minutes, which you can configure via [Challenge Passage](/waf/tools/challenge-passage/).

-Cloudflare uses `SameSite=None` in the `cf_clearance` cookie so that visitor requests from different hostnames are not met with subsequent challenges or errors.
+Khulnasoft uses `SameSite=None` in the `cf_clearance` cookie so that visitor requests from different hostnames are not met with subsequent challenges or errors.
 When `SameSite=None` is used, it must be set in conjunction with the `Secure` flag.

 Using the `Secure` flag requires sending the cookie via an HTTPS connection.
 If you use HTTP on any part of your website, the `cf_clearance` cookie defaults to `SameSite=Lax`, which may cause your website not to function properly.
 To resolve the issue, move your website traffic to HTTPS.
-Cloudflare offers two features to assist:
+Khulnasoft offers two features to assist:

 -   [Automatic HTTPS Rewrites](/ssl/edge-certificates/additional-options/automatic-https-rewrites)
 -   [Always Use HTTPS](/ssl/edge-certificates/additional-options/always-use-https)